-Cowtown loves golf and all eyes will turn to Fort Worth June 8-11 as the PGA resumes play for the Charles Schwab Challenge.
+Cowtown loves golf and all eyes will turn to Fort Worth May 23-30 as the PGA's best compete at the 75th annual Charles Schwab Challenge.

 This version of the mule made with Ginger Peach Tea vodka is surprisingly tart and refreshing.
 It’s reminiscent of the classic Arnold Palmer, with a twist.

 2 oz Acre Peach Dream (Ginger Peach Tea Vodka)

 1/2 oz lime juice

 Serve on the rocks in a copper mug or rocks glass.
 Garnish with fresh mint; lightly spanked to release the mint.

 BLK EYE Summer Smile

 I love a Paloma with grapefruit juice, and this version’s a quick and easy take, substituting vodka for tequila.

 Shake or stir, and serve in an iced martini or pint glass.

 Hemingway was the first to add bitters to the classic cocktail.
 Blackland recommends coconut water as a modern twist.